Tailor: Generating and Perturbing Text with Semantic Controls: Intrinsic Evaluation

-\paragraph{Metrics.} \emph{Fluency} measures whether the generated text is grammatically correct and semantically meaningful.
+\paragraph{Metrics.} \emph{Likelihood} measures whether the generated text is grammatically correct and semantically meaningful.
 Following \citet{ross2020explaining}, we ask whether perturbing a sentence with \sysname drastically changes its likelihood.
-We compute the loss value for both the original and edited texts using a pretrained \gptbaseline, and report the ratio of edited / original.
-We aim for a value of 1.0, which indicates equivalent losses for the original and edited texts.
+Using a pretrained \gptbaseline, we compute language modeling losses for both the original and edited texts and report the ratio of edited / original.
+We desire a value of 1.0, which indicates equivalent losses for the two.

-\emph{Controllability} measures if the generator responds to the designated control criteria.
-We rely on cycle consistency to evaluate the controls in Table~\ref{tab:controls}, \eg checking whether the predicted semantic roles on the generated text from a SRL predictor match the control codes in the input (\ie whether ``in the midst of the earthquake'' in Figure~\ref{fig:teaser} gets detected with a \optag{TEMPORAL} tag).
-While other controls are easy to recover, the SRL predictions can be noisy; therefore, we determine how well cycle consistency measures reflect true controllability of semantic roles through manual annotation (more details in \S\ref{sec:appendix-intrinsic-eval}): We labeled whether a generated span matches the designated semantic roles for 98 spans, and compared the controllability measures from the SRL predictor with the manual annotations.
-We obtained a positive Matthews correlation coefficient $\phi=0.49$ between the two, suggesting that the cycle consistency measures positively correlate with true controllability measures.
+\emph{Controllability} measures if the generator responds to the controls given in inputs.
+We rely on cycle consistency to evaluate the controls in Table~\ref{tab:controls}: For a given generation, we check whether the predicted semantic roles from an SRL system match the control codes in the input (\eg whether ``in the midst of the earthquake'' in Figure~\ref{fig:teaser} gets detected with a \optag{TEMPORAL} tag).
+Since SRL predictions can be noisy, we manually inspect a subset of 98 generated spans and verify that cycle consistency measures positively correlate with ground-truth controllability, with Matthews correlation coefficient $\phi=0.49$ (more details in \S\ref{sec:appendix-intrinsic-eval}).

-\emph{Closeness} captures whether the generated sentence achieves the desired perturbations only with necessary changes from the original.
-Since our generator takes controls on the argument span level, we measure closeness with a weighted F1 score on the expected-to-change and actually-changed spans in the original sentence.
-We identify expected changes from the perturbation operations; For example, in Figure~\ref{fig:teaser}A, we expect to change all the spans except for the agent ``the doctor.''
-Then, we find actually changed spans based on editing distance: if $\geq50\%$ tokens within a span is changed (\eg ``operation room'' in \optag{LOCATIVE}), then we consider the span edited.
-We weigh the spans by their lengths to arrive at the final F1.
+\emph{Closeness} captures whether the generated sentence involves only necessary changes.
+Since our generator takes controls at the argument level, we measure closeness with a weighted F1 score on the expected-to-change and actually-changed spans in the original sentence.
+We identify expected-to-change spans from perturbation operations; in Figure~\ref{fig:teaser}A, all spans should be changed except for agent ``the doctor.''
+Then, we deem a span actually edited if $\geq50\%$ tokens within a span are changed (\eg ``operation room'' in \optag{LOCATIVE}).\footnote{We empirically tune the threshold to be 50\%, as it tolerates cases where we do not know exactly how the tokens should change (\eg when changing keyword sparsity, we do not know exactly how many new tokens should be generated; when changing semantic role controls, we may want to allow some tokens, like particles, to reoccur, while expecting others in the span to change.)} We weigh spans by their lengths to arrive at the final F1 score.